naughtyfruit53/FastApiv1.6/docs/PENDING_REPORT.md

 ## Executive Summary

-This report documents the current state of the Mobile UI Overhaul and Demo Mode Realignment project for FastAPI v1.6 TritIQ Business Suite.
+This report documents the current state of the Mobile UI Overhaul and Demo Mode Realignment project for FastAPI v1.6 TRITIQ BOS.
 The project aims to deliver complete mobile responsiveness, optimal mobile UX, and a realistic demo mode with full feature parity.

 ### Overall Progress: 95% Complete